-I lived and worked in Kenya, East Africa for three years.
-I loved it and hated it; it was the best and worst time of my life.
-I wish I could do it over, and I never want to move to Africa again.
-That’s how Africa affects you.
-She grabs your heart, twists it around her fist, and never lets you go.
-If you’re moving to Africa but don’t have a job yet, read How to Find Work in South Africa – Tips for Ex-Pats.
+I taught at an American school in Nairobi, Kenya, East Africa for three years.
+I loved it and hated it; it was both the best and worst time of my life.
+I wish I could do it over, and I never want to move to Africa again!
+That’s how moving to Africa was for me, but it’ll be different for you.

-1. Don’t live in fear when you live in Africa
+1. Don’t allow fear to rule your life in Africa

-I lived in fear when I moved to Africa, Nairobi was one of the world’s most dangerous cities.
-I was scared to leave the school compound after dark, scared to spend a lot of time downtown Nairobi, scared to cycle the Rift Valley.
-I did bike the Rift Valley, but I didn’t let myself loosen up and enjoy it.
-The baboons on the side of the road took up my positive energy; I was left with fear and worry for my safety.
-If you’re moving to Africa, don’t let fear discolor your adventures!
-Be cautious and smart, but don’t let anxiety get you down.
-That’s a mistake to avoid in all aspects of life.
+When I moved to Africa, Nairobi was one of the world’s most dangerous cities.
+I was scared to leave the school’s protected compound after dark, scared to spend a lot of time downtown Nairobi, and scared to cycle the Rift Valley.
+I did it, though!
+I biked up and down the Rift, camped in Kenya, and ate lunch downtown Nairobi.
+But, I didn’t let myself loosen up and enjoy it.
+I allowed my fear of things like the baboons on the side of the road up and down the Rift Valley steal my enjoyment of the experience.
+I worried about my safety and didn’t let God lead the way.
+If you’re moving to Africa, don’t let fear taint your adventures!
+Be cautious, but don’t let fear swing you round.

 2. Don’t bring all the “comforts of home” with you

-I sent myself two boxes of stuff.
-Before I moved to Africa, I heard that most of my regularly-used items wouldn’t be available (eg, Crest toothpaste, Twizzlers, Tylenol, etc).
-So, I packed up a couple boxes of my favorite stuff and sent it to my new address in Africa.
-It was insanely expensive, and arrived by ship about three months after I moved to Africa.
-I was so disappointed when I opened my boxes of stuff!
-I had already started using the African or European version of what I sent myself, and didn’t need anything in the boxes.
-If you’re moving to Africa, I encourage you to live like the locals!
-Use local toothpaste, eat local sweets, and fix your headaches the local way.
+Before I left Canada, I sent myself two boxes of stuff to my new home in Africa.
+I’d heard that most of my favorite things wouldn’t be available (eg, Crest toothpaste, Twizzlers, Tylenol, etc).
+So, I packed up a couple boxes of my favorite stuff and sent it to Nairobi, ahead of me.
+This was incredibly expensive, and my stuff didn’t get to Africa until three months after I’d settled in.
+I was so disappointed when I opened my boxes of home goodies!
+I had already started using the African or European version of what I sent myself, and I had no use for anything in the boxes.
+If you’re moving to Africa, I encourage you to live like the locals.
+Use local toothpaste, eat local sweets, and tend your headaches the local way.

-3. Don’t neglect your research on what to take when you move to Africa
+3. Carefully research what you should take when you move to Africa

 4. Don’t put barriers between you and the people of Africa